VizGhar/Kotlin-DLX/README.md

 ### Extend DLXSolver

 Now you need to extend DLXSolver and implement either `onFinished` or `processSolution` function.
-If you need to know how many solutions there are for given problem, you can simply use this implementation:
+For example if you need to know how many solutions there are for given problem, you can simply use this implementation:

 ```kt
 class MySolver(